Is this program right for you?

 Required courses plus two elective credits, and an assessment demonstrating achievement of the learning outcomes.

 These courses are required to complete the certificate and are required before enrollment in the assessment.
+Full attendance is required.
+The recommended time to complete this program is 2 years.
+The maximum time to complete this program is 4 years.

 Required courses include LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101.

 Enrolment in the Assessment occurs once students have completed all required courses and their portfolio is ready to submit for marking.
 It is recommended that you begin work on your portfolio in LEAD-1100.
-You must be enrolled in the CAL certificate program before submitting this assessment.
+You must be enrolled in the certificate program before submitting this assessment.

 Once you have completed your portfolio and would like to submit it for assessment, please register and pay for LEAD-1559 Assessment by calling registration at 604.528.5590.

-When you have successfully registered in LEAD-1559 email your portfolio to email@example.com with "LEAD 1559 Final Assessment" in the subject line and your full name, and contact information in the body of the email.
+When you have successfully registered in LEAD-1559 email your portfolio firstname.lastname@example.org with "LEAD 1559 Final Assessment" in the subject line and your full name, and contact information in the body of the email.

 Below is a link to the LEAD-1559 Assessment Webinar